eregansu/eregansu.github.com/Request::requestForSAPI.md

 class, depending upon the SAPI in use.
 If no SAPI name is specified when calling `Request::requestForSAPI()`, the current SAPI name as identified by PHP (using php_sapi_name) will be used.
-Additionally, if `REQUEST_CLASS` is defined and no SAPI name is specified, an instance of the class named by `REQUEST_CLASS` will be created instead of the default for the current SAPI.
+Additionally, if <code class="keyword">REQUEST_CLASS</code> is defined and no SAPI name is specified, an instance of the class named by <code class="keyword">REQUEST_CLASS</code> will be created instead of the default for the current SAPI.

 ## Parameters